 I'm also rather archaic regarding IT, so help with this would be great.

-A minimum 25 hours work over 5days per week is ideal, we might work longer some days and less on others....
+A minimum 25 hours over 5days per week is ideal, we might do longer some days and less on others....

 At home there is a garden which I also need help keeping tidy by weeding and cutting the grass.

-If you want to stay for an extended time...I am open to this following a provisional trial of 2 weeks - if we get on together and the work goes well then I am definitely open for you to stay for longer.
+If you want to stay for an extended time...I am open to this following a provisional trial of 2 weeks - if we get on together and the tasks go well then I am definitely open for you to stay for longer.